redisdev/FakeApi/README.md

 - #### How to throw a custom exception?

-You can force FakeApi to throw your exceptions:
+You can force FakeApi to throw your own exceptions:

 ```json
 {